-Bail-in refers, as applicable, to the process under the Banking Act 2009 applicable to failing UK branches of third country banks and investment firms under which our (in the case of the Banking Act 2009) liabilities to clients may be modified, for example by being written down or converted into equity is an entity which records legal entitlements to dematerialised securities and operates a system for the settlement of transactions in those securities.
-Central Securities Depository or CSD refers to EURegulation 909/2014 which sets out rules applicable to CSDs and their participants.
-Central Securities Depositories Regulation or CSDR means an entity that holds securities in an account with a CSD and is responsible for settling transactions in securities that take place within a CSD.
-Direct Participant A direct participant should be distinguished from an indirect participant, which is an entity, such as a global custodian, which appoints a direct participant to hold securities for it.
-EEA means the European Economic Area.
-Financial Markets Infrastructure Act or FMIA refers to FinfraG (Finanzmarktinfrastrukturgesetz), a Swiss law which sets out rules applicable to CSDs and their participants.
-Resolutions Proceedings are, as applicable, proceedings for the resolution of failing insured depositary institutions under the FDIA or for the resolution of failing UK banks and investment firms under the Banking Act 2009.
-Segregated Accounts are accounts opened and maintained with European CSDs and other custodians and depositaries to custody cash and securities for clients.
+Bail-In Refers, as applicable, to the process under the Banking Act 2009 applicable to failing UK branches of third country banks and investment firms under which our (in the case of the Banking Act 2009) liabilities to clients may be modified, for example by being written down or converted into equity.
+Central Securities Depository or CSD Is an entity which records legal entitlements to dematerialised securities and operates a system for the settlement of transactions in those securities.
+Central Securities Depositories Regulation or CSDR Refers to EU Regulation 909/2014 (or 'assimilated law' UK) which sets out rules applicable to CSDs and their participants.
+Direct Participant Means an entity that holds securities in an account with a CSD and is responsible for settling transactions in securities that take place within a CSD.
+A direct participant should be distinguished from an indirect participant, which is an entity, such as a global custodian, which appoints a direct participant to hold securities for it.
+EEA Means the European Economic Area.
+Financial Markets Infrastructure Act or FMIA Refers to FinfraG (Finanzmarktinfrastrukturgesetz), a Swiss law which sets out rules applicable to CSDs and their participants.
+Resolution Proceedings Are, as applicable, proceedings for the resolution of failing insured depositary institutions under the FDIA or for the resolution of failing UK banks and investment firms under the Banking Act 2009.
+Segregated Accounts Are accounts opened and maintained with European CSDs and other custodians and depositaries to custody cash and securities for clients.